 Fig. 3.
 A 17th century joined oak cricket table, the circular top above a frieze drawer, on turned and block legs united by peripheral stretchers.

 Fig. 4.
 A late eighteenth century cricket table with three-board top and shaped aprons.

 We already have a turned ash and elm cracket in the living room, so I was drawn to a simple, late eighteenth century style of table with shaped aprons and straight legs with just a small amount of turned detail on the lower regions.
 The final design is not a copy of a particular table, but an amalgamation of strict elements borrowed from several tables which were made within the last twenty years of the eighteenth century.

 Timbers commonly used for British vernacular furniture were ash, beech, elm, fruitwoods (including apple, cherry, damson, pear and plum), oak, sweet chestnut, sycamore and walnut.
 I happened to have some rather nice ash at the time and when I resawed it, I was pleasantly surprised to see areas of ‘green ebony’ or ‘olive’³ .
 The olive occurrence is akin to spalting in spalted beech and the ‘brown’ in brown oak.
 It’s caused by fungal attack and is purely a discolouration of the wood and not a structural defect (fig. 5).
 Any rural British joiner would have exploited the appearance of olive ash and, in keeping with the soul of the table, so did I.

 Fig. 5.
 The olive staining revealed.

 The most challenging part of the table (though not difficult) is the cutting of the legs which are kite shaped with only two adjacent faces at right angles to each other.
-Before turning the lower leg sections, I chopped out the mortices, using a specially made cradle to support the mortice faces of the awkwardly shaped legs horizontal (fig. 6).
+Before turning the lower leg sections, I chopped out the mortises, using a specially made cradle to support the mortise faces of the awkwardly shaped legs horizontal (fig. 6).